A 2-categorical proof of Frobenius for fibrations defined from a generic point: Frobenius for structured fibrations

 \end{enumerate} In other words, we ask that every trivial fibration has a section and that such sections can be chosen so as to be stable under pullbacks.

-Assumption (ii) asks that trivial fibrations, when considered as arrows in a slice category, are stable under pushforward along arbitrary maps.
-By the Beck-Chevalley property, pushforward can be regarded as a functor between the categories of composable triples and composable pairs of arrows, respectively, and pullback squares between them:
+Assumption (TF2) asks that trivial fibrations, when considered as arrows in a slice category, are stable under pushforward along arbitrary maps.
+By the Beck-Chevalley property, pushforward can be regarded as a functor between the categories of composable triples and composable pairs of arrows, respectively, and cartesian natural transformations---natural transformations whose components are pullback squares---between them.

 On objects this functor acts by sending a composable triple $(r,q,p)$ as below-left, to the composable pair $(p_*r, p_*q)$ below-right, where $p_*q$ denotes the action of the pushforward functor on the object $q$ while $p_*r$ denotes the action on the morphism $r$ in the slice over $\dom p$.